The Bodywork Perspective - Learning About Body Tension

-We've covered most of the parts and areas of the body now, so let's talk about muscular rigidity.
+We've covered most of the parts and areas of the body now, but let's talk muscular rigidity.

 Obvious areas to look at are the jaw, the shoulders and neck, and the pelvis, legs and feet.